edwardtheharris/nautobot/nautobot/docs/development/core/getting-started.md

 * [`DATABASES`](../../user-guide/administration/configuration/required-settings.md#databases): Database connection parameters, if different from the defaults
 * **Redis settings**: Redis configuration requires multiple settings.
 The defaults should be fine for development.
 * [`DEBUG`](../../user-guide/administration/configuration/optional-settings.md#debug): Set to `True` to enable verbose exception logging and, if installed, the [Django debug toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/)
-* [`EXTRA_INSTALLED_APPS`](../../user-guide/administration/configuration/optional-settings.md#extra-applications): Optionally provide a list of extra Django apps you may desire to use for development
+* [`EXTRA_INSTALLED_APPS`](../../user-guide/administration/configuration/optional-settings.md#extra-applications): Optionally provide a list of extra Django apps/plugins you may desire to use for development

 ## Working in your Development Environment